the404devs/the404/README.md

 - Dots in image galleries are now dynamically generated, so I don't have to keep copy-pasting them.
 - Adjusted hover animation for circular image gallery arrow buttons.
 - Changed input placeholder text colour to be more readable.
+- CSS tweaks to 404 (the error) page

 ### *4.0.4 (06/17/20)*
 ----------------------